Skip to main content

 why do i need to use coude catheters

 Doctors may prescribe intermittent catheterization to help drain the bladder due to issues like urinary incontinence, bladder retention, incomplete bladder emptying, or neurogenic bladder.
 While most people find that straight tip catheters suit their needs, not everyone can easily insert straight catheters.
-This may lead to a need for a curved tip or coude tip catheter.
-If you’re one of those people that have difficulty inserting straight catheters, you might wonder, “Why do I need to use coude catheters?”
+This may lead to a need for a curved tip or coudé tip catheter.
+If you’re one of those people with difficulty inserting straight catheters, you might wonder, “Why do I need to use coudé catheters?”

-When you’re new to catheterization, it’s natural to have lots of questions.
+When you’re new to catheterization, it’s natural to have many questions.
 Let’s go over some of the answers to frequently asked questions about this catheter type.

 A urinary catheter is a thin, flexible tube that is inserted into the bladder through the urethral opening or a stoma (typically somewhere on the abdomen or in the navel for a Mitrofanoff).
 One end typically features a funnel end, which is sometimes color-coded to indicate the catheter’s French size (diameter).